 Lead Guitar, Bass, Acoustic Guitar and Piano Overdubs

 Dream Theater burst on to the scene at the end of the '80s, inventing modern 'progressive metal' in the process; many bands had mixed the two genres in the past, but DT discovered a particular combination of influences that caught the ears of large numbers of fans from both camps.
 Somewhere between Yes, Rush, Metallica and anything involving Steve Vai, they sounded, at least for a while, fresh, exciting and contemporary.
 Their debut, When Dream and Day Unite (***) was rather formless, but they followed up with one of their best albums, Images and Words (****), containing several concert favourites.

 Falling Into Infinity, their fourth full studio album, was seen by many to be their attempt to 'go mainstream', although there seems to be little audible evidence to back this up.
-It was their second keyboard player Derek Sherinian's only full album with the band, and he surprised quite a few people by his fairly retro approach to his sound; loads of Hammond, some analogue-type synth sounds, and Mellotron on a couple of tracks.
+It was their second keyboard player Derek Sherinian's only full album with the band and he surprised quite a few people by his fairly retro approach to his sound; loads of Hammond, some analogue-type synth sounds and Mellotron on a couple of tracks.
 The music is typical Dream Theater, though; too much double-kick drumming, too much pseudo-Metallica riffing and too many pseudo-Vai solos.
-Peruvian Skies features a little 'Tron strings, but nothing you couldn't live without, to be honest.
-Anna Lee is a bit of a piano ballad if truth be told; this is probably one of the tracks that's given the album its 'commercial' reputation.
-There are some more strings on the track, but it's still a bit inessential, I'm afraid.
+Peruvian Skies features a little Mellotron strings, but nothing you couldn't live without, to be honest, while Anna Lee is a bit of a piano ballad if truth be told; this is probably one of the tracks that's given the album its strange 'commercial' reputation.
+More strings on the track, but it's still a bit inessential, I'm afraid.

 On Flight to the Light (1980, 38.09) **½/½Ways of Love

 b) Between Trees and Oiseaux

 c) Un Rêve Se Réalisé